neoforged/.github/primers/1.21.2/index.md

 The enchantment value and repair item checks are being replaced with data components: `DataComponents#ENCHANTABLE` and `DataComponents#REPAIRABLE`, respecitvely.
 These can be set via the `Item$Properties#enchantable` and `#repairable`.
 As a result, `Item#getEnchantmentValue` and `isValidRepairItem` have been deprecated for removal.

+- `net.minecraft.world.item`
+    - `ArmorMaterial` no longer takes in an `enchantmentValue`
+    - `Item#isEnchantable`, `getEnchantmentValue` is removed
-- `net.minecraft.world.item.ItemStack`
+    - `ItemStack`
         - `isValidRepairItem` - Returns whether the stack can be repaired by this stack.
         - `getEnchantmentValue` - Returns the enchantment value of the stack.
 - `net.minecraft.world.item.enchantment`
     - `Enchantable` - The data component object for the item's enchantment value.
     - `Repairable` - The data component object for the items that can repair this item.